Woynert/aboutlife/IDEAS.md

 * (sticky) The ability to lock the sticky module in place.
 * (sticky) When the work session is about to end.
 Use visual cues in sticky, like Hyperfocus does.
 Maybe play a sound too.
 Use GtkDrawingArea.
 * (sticky) Make it less intrusive by having a transparent background.
-* (sticky) "Discrete" option, in this option the sticky it's only show 3 seconds every minute.
-So to not disable it entirely.
 * (sticky) Each time a minute passes an animation plays, una animación de barrido de izq a der.
 * (webext) At night hours make the "close tabs" function automatic